Tooth Extractions at 172 NYC Dental

 Before the procedure, your dentist will have spoken with you about teeth restoration options, including dental implants, and whether your missing teeth need to be replaced.
 This is comprehensive care.
 We have the specialists and the expertise to extract your tooth as well as restore it.
 All in the same office.

-Tooth Extraction and Other Oral Surgery Procedures in New York
+Extraction and Other Oral Surgery Procedures in New York